mdeboer/doctrine-behaviour/docs/Timestampable.md

 # Timestampable Behaviour

-1. Create your entity class implementing `Cloudstek\DoctrineBehaviour\TimestampableInterface`.
+1. Create your entity class implementing `mdeboer\DoctrineBehaviour\TimestampableInterface`.
-2. Use the `Cloudstek\DoctrineBehaviour\TimestampableTrait` trait.
+2. Use the `mdeboer\DoctrineBehaviour\TimestampableTrait` trait.
-3. Either add the `Cloudstek\DoctrineBehaviour\Listener\TimestampableListener` entity listener to each timestampable entity yourself.
-Or register the `Cloudstek\DoctrineBehaviour\Subscriber\TimestampableSubscriber` Symfony event subscriber to automatically apply the listener to each timestampable entity (preferred).
+3. Either add the `mdeboer\DoctrineBehaviour\Listener\TimestampableListener` entity listener to each timestampable entity yourself.
+Or register the `mdeboer\DoctrineBehaviour\Subscriber\TimestampableSubscriber` Symfony event subscriber to automatically apply the listener to each timestampable entity (preferred).

 ## Example